-Second, Sub.
+Third, Sub.
 H.B.
 6 automatically exempts any customer who pays into the Clean Air Program from paying into the renewable portfolio standard.
 Because all customers are mandated to pay into the Clean Air Program, this auto-exemption effectively ends the renewable portfolio standard by completely defunding it.
-While a bill provision allows customers to voluntarily opt-in to the program, the process is onerous, and it is unlikely that customers would take this action.
 We estimate that the renewable standards cost about \$40 million in 20171, and around \$60 million in 20192.